balancer/balancer-v2-monorepo/pkg/vault/README.md

 This package contains the source code of Balancer V2's main contract, the [`Vault`](./contracts/Vault.sol), as well as all [core interfaces](./contracts/interfaces).

-The [Vault interface](./contracts/interfaces/IVault.sol) itself is required for multiple tasks, including swaps, joins and exits, but some scenario require using a few additional ones.
+The [Vault interface](./contracts/interfaces/IVault.sol) itself is required for multiple tasks, including swaps, joins and exits, but some scenarios require functionality provided through other contracts.
 Particularly useful interfaces include:

 - [`IBasePool`](./contracts/interfaces/IBasePool.sol), [`IGeneralPool`](./contracts/interfaces/IGeneralPool.sol) and [`IMinimalSwapInfoPool`](./contracts/interfaces/IMinimalSwapInfoPool.sol) for developing Pools
 - [`IFlashLoanRecipient`](./contracts/interfaces/IFlashLoanRecipient.sol) for performing Flash Loans